leon321jiang/tf-security/README.md

 # tf-security
-aws security config with tf

-test changes
+I thought this will be hosting security configuration code but for now, it's going to be just sample aws config code, with one EC2 instance which is associated with an IAM role